Anders Behring Breivik: Knights Templar

 In his manifesto and during interrogation, Breivik claimed membership in an "international Christian military order", which he called the new Pauperes commilitones Christi Templique Solomonici (PCCTS, Knights Templar).
 According to Breivik, the order was established as an "anti-Jihad crusader-organisation" that "fights" against "Islamic suppression" in London in April 2002 by nine men: two Englishmen, a Frenchman, a German, a Dutchman, a Greek, a Russian, a Norwegian (apparently Breivik), and a Serb (supposedly the initiator, not present, but represented by Breivik).
 The compendium gives a "2008 estimate" that there are between 15 and 80 "Justiciar Knights" in Western Europe, and an unknown number of civilian members, and Breivik expects the order to take political and military control of Western Europe.

 Breivik gave his own code name in the organisation as Sigurd and that of his assigned "mentor" as Richard, after the twelfth-century crusaders and kings Sigurd Jorsalfar of Norway and Richard the Lionheart of England.
 He called himself a one-man cell of this organisation and claimed that the group has several other cells in Western countries, including two more in Norway.
 On 2 August 2011, Breivik offered to provide information about these cells, but on unrealistic preconditions.

 After an intense investigation assisted internationally by several security agencies, the Norwegian police did not find any evidence a PCCTS network existed, or that an alleged 2002 London meeting ever took place.
 The police concluded Breivik's claim was a figment of his imagination because of his schizophrenia diagnosis, and were confident that he had no accessories.
 Breivik continued to insist he belonged to an order and that his one-man cell was "activated" by another clandestine cell.
 On 14 August 2012, several Norwegian politicians and media outlets received an email from someone claiming to be Breivik's "deputy", demanding that Breivik be released and making more threats against Norwegian society.

 Name changes

-In 2017 he changed his name to Fjotolf Hansen, Fjotolf being a name he created that is reminiscent of the word "fjott" (meaning fool).
-In 2025 he changed his name to Far Skaldigrimmr Rauskjoldr av Northriki, which was described as a fantasy name loosely reminiscent of Old Norse.
-"Skaldigrimmr" is most similar to the real Old Norse or Icelandic nickname "Skalla-Grímr", meaning "bald Grímr", with "Rauskjoldr av Northriki" meaning "Red shield of the North".
+In 2017, he changed his name to Fjotolf Hansen.
+It is not known when he made this decision.
+In 2025, he changed his name to Far Skaldigrimmr Rauskjoldr av Northriki, which was described as a fantasy name loosely reminiscent of Old Norse.
+The name roughly translates to "Father bald-Grímr Red Shield of the Northern Realm".

+In 2026, he changed his name to Jan Johansen, one of the most common name-combinations in Norway.
+As of 28 April 2026, 599 people in Norway already have this name combination.